lightscapevr/website/markdown/getting-started-quest.md

 Note that cloud uploads require a registered version of VR Sketch.

+*Coming soon: you will be able to use the Quest to view and edit models directly from your local PC running SketchUp.*

 Note also that the beta "Oculus Link" offers a different way to use the Quest.
 For this way, see the <a href="docs-getting-started.html">VR Sketch for PC</a> page.